huynm21/03_github-final-project/README.md

 # github-final-project
-This is the final project's Huy Nguyễn Mai in "Getting started Git and GitHub" course

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input: